 Once the dispute is initiated, it proceeds to follow the usual chargeback process outlined by the card networks.

-Chase Bank Chargeback Time Limit
+What is the Chase Bank Chargeback Time Limit?

 The allowable timeframe for a Chase Bank customer to dispute a transaction is, as previously stated, 60 days.
 Customers cannot dispute pending transactions; they have to wait for it to actually post to their account before they can initiate a dispute.
 Chase Bank provides their customers with an estimate of “30 to 60 days” to investigate and render a decision on a dispute.